-An EPC is required when a building is built, sold or rented and is valid for 10 years.
+An EPC is legally required when a building is built, sold or rented and is valid for 10 years.
 Further advice is set out on the government’s web page Buying or selling your home.

 There are some private rented sector (PRS) exemptions.
 The government’s Guidance on PRS exemptions and Exemptions Register evidence requirements (March 2019) explains the exemptions.